How to: Zoom in on a Region of the Graph in Load Test Results

 Release the mouse button.

-This magnifies the area that you defined by clicking and dragging.
+This magnifies the area that you defined by choosing and dragging.

 The following procedure describes how to quickly zoom out without having to adjust the ends of the zoom bar.